Summer-CMS/.github/README.md

 <h1 align="center">🌞 Welcome to Summer CMS</h1>

 > Please note all the Summer CMS repo's are currently set to `private` as they are still being heavily developed behind the scene and not yet ready for public use!
+When Summer CMS is ready for a candidate release the repo's will be switched over to `public` for testing and contributions.
 See below the number of contributions one of our team members Ayumi has added to the Summer CMS project in the last year.

 <p align="center">
   <img src="https://github.com/Summer-CMS-Modules/sc-vendor-packages-browser-svg-icons/blob/master/assets/images/commits.png"/>